subschema/subschema.github.io/subschema.wiki/src/Resolvers.md

 //use it in a class

-class CountDown extends Component {
+class Count extends Component {
   static propTypes = {
      count:countdown
   }
   static defaultProps = {
-     count:5 <- unless configured otherwise, it will start at 5.
+     count:5 //<- unless configured otherwise, it will start at 5.
   }
   render(){
-     //this.props.count <- will be change every second for 5 seconds.
+     <div>{this.props.count}</div> <- will be change every second for 5 seconds.
   }
 }